cloudspace/play_framework_tutorial/README.md

 This guide is or Play 2.0.
 When reading Play tutorials and blog posts, pay attention to the version of Play and the language.
 Play version 1 and version 2 are as different as Rails 2 and 3.
 Some but not all of this information is correct for Play 2.1.

-The Play community seems to stop improving bugs once a workaround is found.
-Bugs are common because the two languages doubles the number of framework problems.
+There are bugs for common issues in the Play framework.
 Expect long workarounds for some common issues.
 At one point, there was a 30-40 line workaround to make multiple selects work after posting a form.
-The closing message on [this support ticket](http://play.lighthouseapp.com/projects/82401/tickets/504-support-tuple-22-not-just-tuple-18-in-apidataformsscala) is an average response.
+There is not necessarily a solution to a problem that feels like a best practice solution.
+Once a workaround is found bug fixes are given lower priorities by the Play developers.
+The closing message on [this support ticket](http://play.lighthouseapp.com/projects/82401/tickets/504-support-tuple-22-not-just-tuple-18-in-apidataformsscala) is representative of the thought process.

 Getting Started